Vipitis/shader_tracker/README.md

 WIP utility to track your public shadertoy shaders in a github repository.
 (maybe this should be a database instead...)
+(maybe this repo is just the tools, and the actual data is a submodule so it's tracked individually?)
+(should there be like a config file, or config CLI?)

 ### some goals:
 * [ ] download all public shaders via the API